Forza Horizon 6 – Latest News And Release Date

 Will Forza Horizon 6 be on Xbox One?

 No, FH6 will not be released on Xbox One.
-Playground Games will fully utilize the Xbox Series X|S capabilities, and it will also be available on PC.
+Playground Games will fully utilize the capabilities of the Xbox Series X|S. It will also be available on PC, with PlayStation 5 set to arrive later.

 Is Forza Horizon 6 coming to PlayStation?